Just Tech Me At

 In addition to general system performance, bottlenecking can also severely impact gaming and graphics performance.
 Games and applications that rely heavily on CPU, and GPU.
 Memory resources can experience choppy gameplay, reduced frame rates, and decreased visual quality when bottlenecking occurs.
 Properly addressing and resolving bottlenecks is essential for gamers and those working with graphics-intensive tasks.

-To further illustrate the impact of bottlenecking and potential solutions, let's consider some real-world examples:
+To further illustrate the impact of bottlenecking and potential solutions, let's consider some real-world examples.

 A user has a high-end graphics card capable of running the latest games smoothly.
 However, they notice that their gaming performance is subpar with frequent dips in frame rates and choppy gameplay.
 Upon further investigation, it is determined that the CPU is a bottleneck unable to keep up with the demands of the graphics card.
 Upgrading the CPU to a more powerful model resolves the bottlenecking issue.
-Doing this wil improve gaming performance.
+Doing this will improve gaming performance.

 A user frequently works with large datasets and performs demanding data analysis.
 They notice that their system becomes sluggish when processing these datasets with slow response times and delays.
 After analyzing resource utilization, it is determined that the memory is a bottleneck because it is unable to handle the vast amount of data being processed.
 Upgrading the memory to a higher capacity and faster speed allows the system to handle the large datasets more efficiently which resolves the bottlenecking issue.